nagasudhirpulla/taming_python/blog/skills/list_comprehension.md

 # [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14]
 ```

-You can see from the above two examples taht
+You can see from the above two examples that list comprehension is more user friendly to write and uses less lines of code

 ### For loop on a sequence
 In this example we are generating a sequence using range function